Ayoush/commit-history-modifier/README.md

 # cOmmIT-histoRY-MOdIFIer
-TEStInG SOME Sub PRoCeSs FoR MODIfYing coMmiT HIsTORY
+TEStInG SOME Sub PRoCeSs FoR MODIfYing coMmIT HIsTORY